Iran threatens to close Strait of Hormuz and hit power plants after Trump's 48-hour ultimatum

-ARAD, Israel (AP) — Iran and the allied Lebanese militant group Hezbollah stepped up attacks on Israel on Sunday as the United States and Iran threatened to target critical infrastructure in the war in the Middle East, now in its fourth week.
+ARAD, Israel (AP) — The United States and Iran threatened to target critical infrastructure Sunday as the war in the Middle East, now in its fourth week, puts lives and livelihoods at risk throughout the region.

-Iran said the Strait of Hormuz, crucial to oil and other exports, would be "completely closed” immediately if the U.S. follows up on President Donald Trump 's new threat to attack its power plants.
+Iran said the Strait of Hormuz, crucial to oil and other exports, would be "completely closed” immediately if the U.S. follows up on President Donald Trump 's threat to attack its power plants.
 Trump late Saturday set a 48-hour deadline to open the strait.
-Iran’s parliament speaker said Tehran also would retaliate against U.S. and Israeli energy and wider infrastructure.

-He also claimed Israel and the U.S. were well on their way to achieving their war goals and asked the world for more support.
+Netanyahu also claimed Israel and the U.S. were well on their way to achieving their war goals.
 The aims have ranged from weakening Iran's nuclear program, missile program and support for armed proxies to enabling the Iranian people to overthrow the theocracy.

 The developments signaled the war, which the U.S. and Israel launched Feb.
 28, was moving in a dangerous new direction, despite Trump's comment last week he was considering “winding down" operations.
 It has killed over 2,000 people, rattled the global economy and sent oil prices surging.